OpenDirective/opendirective-net-blog/src/posts/2022-06-18-easy-way-to-work-with-url-query-strings-and-form-data.md

 URLSearchParams can also be used with HTML form data as that has the same encoding "application/x-www-form-urlencoded".
 Note that multi-part forms, including those with file attachments, use a more conmplex encoding.
 The reason that are the same is that a key difference between a POST and GET form submission is the data is passed in the HTTP body for a POST and the URL query string for a GET.

 Node also provides URLSearchParams letting you use it in the backend.
-In fact, a use here is to convert a form encoded POST body (from a form submission) into a POJO for eashy access.
+In fact, a use here is to convert a form encoded POST body (from a form submission) into a POJO for easy code access.
+This is effectively the reverse of passing a POJO to the constructor.
 I recently did this for a Netlify Function handling form submissions for the a new W3C WAI website feature.
 Here's the code.

 ```javascript
 function formEncodedToPOJO(formEncoded) {